 As a CSR team we used to apply to many award schemes relating to our partnerships and impacts.
-Historically, our organisation had been recognised by prestigious schemes and it was just something that we had in the diary to do.
+Historically, our organisation had been recognised by prestigious schemes, and it was just something that we had in the diary to do.
 Most schemes have a similar deadline each year and we were primed to submit when the time came.
-In the days approaching deadlines there were often stressful times and mad scrambles, in top of business as usual, to get submissions polished and sent off.
+In the days approaching deadlines there were stressful times and mad scrambles, on top of business as usual, to get submissions polished and sent off.

 One of the trickiest things about award application writing is the very limited word count you’re often given, in which to convey programmes you are so close to and passionate about.
 Many an evening was spent in our team, agonising over submissions to cut them down, each word having to work hard to earn its place in the final submission.